maparatus/texprl/README.md

 - `date` -
 - `reference` -

 The editor plugin also supports contextual autocomplete, we can define arguments on named functions.
 In [maplibre-expressions][maplibre-expressions] we have a [`get`][maplibre-expressions-get] method which returns data from the map feature properties.
-We can make the autocomplete for that function context aware and show the list of available properies.
+We can make the autocomplete for that function context aware and show the list of available properties.
 See [TODO]() for a demo of this.

 ## Install